-Although they didn’t medal, the result certainly justified Tonia’s relocation the previous year to Nottingham from New Zealand; she had dual nationality, and had previously been unsuccessful in gaining selection for the New Zealand team.
+Although they didn’t medal, the result certainly justified Tonia’s relocation from New Zealand to Nottingham the previous year; she had dual nationality, and had previously been unsuccessful in gaining selection for the New Zealand team.

 Coxless four (5th out of 10)

 After coming last in their first round heat from which only one crew progressed to the final, the GB four turned things round in the repechage where, Hugh Matheson wrote in the Independent, they were, “Put under pressure by the Soviets’ heavyweight power at the start, but they held on to a two second margin, resisting several sprints by the Soviets,” whom they’d passed after 500m.